nuthanc/angular_course/forms-reactive-start/README.md

 * Also, we need to bind the value of 'this' to this method because Angular is responsible for calling this method and not the Component
   * Otherwise, this.forbiddenUsernames would be undefined
   * Alternative is use to use Arrow function

+### Reactive Using Error Codes

+* We can check the error codes in the individual Control's errors key